PT By State Series

 You’ll be glad to learn that Iowa is consistently considered one of the best states to live in.

-At one point, Iowa was voted as the best state in terms of quality of life.
+At one point, Iowa was voted the best state regarding the quality of life.

 Public infrastructure, education, and health care are the top highlights.

-Iowa also has a low unemployment rate, which should provide you with some hope if this is where you’re planning to practice as a personal trainer.
+Iowa also has a low unemployment rate, which should provide hope if this is where you plan to practice as a personal trainer.

 Methodology

-This review was approached using well-researched facts and figures and the final verdict was based on:
+This review was approached using well-researched facts and figures and the final verdict was based on the following:

 Final Words on How to Become a Personal Trainer in Iowa

-Iowa is a small but functional state with a lot to offer a budding personal trainer.
+Iowa is a small but functional state with much to offer a budding personal trainer.

 Despite having a high obesity prevalence, there are plenty of opportunities to tap into an ever-growing fitness market.